-She once knocked a full coffee cup on the woman holding it when the woman mentioned she was going to the library to find out more about Faith.
+She once knocked a full coffee cup on a woman holding it when the woman mentioned she was going to the library to find out more about Faith.

 Faith’s favorite place to be is of course the Grand Balcony Suite, 426.

-Watch the decor: A hotel employee was in the hallway right outside of the Grand Balcony Suite, and was surprised when a door wreath suddenly flew off the door during a loud pounding that came from within the room.
+Watch the decor: A hotel employee was in the hallway right outside of the Grand Balcony Suite, and was surprised when a door wreath suddenly flew off the door while a loud pounding came from within the room.